andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 assumption applies in any given evaluation context?
 Algebraic evaluators solve this perennial paradox of evaluation.
 The algebraic numbers they return can alarm about the failure of the independence assumption itself.
-In this notebook that idea is used in conjunction with another algebraic geometry idea - the evaluation variety (the surface on which the true evaluation values must be) can be constrained to an n-dimensional surface in a 2n+1 parameter space.
+In this notebook that idea is used in conjunction with another algebraic geometry idea&mdash;the evaluation variety (the surface on which the true evaluation values must be) can be constrained to an n-dimensional surface in a 2n+1 parameter space.
 This allows us to scan for classifier trios that are most uncorrelated on unlabeled